khalid-hussain/shaheen/chap9.md

 aggravate his physical and spiritual condition.
 The only remedy for him is to bring Abdullah onto the right path."

-Badr Bin Mughira looked at Al-Zeghel and said, "Abdullah can be brought to the right path."
+Badr bin Mughira looked at Al-Zeghel and said, "Abdullah can be brought to the right path."

-The Sultan gave a startled look at Badr Bin Mughira and said remorsefully, "If only someone could make him understand but he is not one of those who would."
+The Sultan gave a startled look at Badr bin Mughira and said remorsefully, "If only someone could make him understand but he is not one of those who would."

-Badr Bin Mughira said, "He would be compelled to."
+Badr bin Mughira said, "He would be compelled to."

 "But I do not want a civil war among Muslims."

-Badr Bin Mughira said, "In a few days if he tries to have the correct assessment of his strength against ours, then it would not reach a point for a civil war among Muslims."
+Badr bin Mughira said, "In a few days if he tries to have the correct assessment of his strength against ours, then it would not reach a point for a civil war among Muslims."

-After this meeting, Al-Zeghel, Badr Bin Mughira, Al-Zaghairi and other army officials decided, in a council, to restructure the army from scratch.
+After this meeting, Al-Zeghel, Badr bin Mughira, Al-Zaghairi and other army officials decided, in a council, to restructure the army from scratch.

 Al-Zeghel sent a delegation to specific chiefs of the entire Sultanate.
 Badr Bin Mughira's fighters grouped into small bands and began propagating jihad.

-Badr Bin Mughira personally left Malaga with five hundred of his fighters and reached the suburbs of Granada where he started the mission of mustering public opinion against Abu Abdullah.
+Badr bin Mughira personally left Malaga with five hundred of his fighters and reached the suburbs of Granada where he started the mission of mustering public opinion against Abu Abdullah.

 Abu Abdullah's troops tried to block their path but in vain.
-There were minor skirmishes at a few places between Abu Abdullah's troops and Badr Bin Mughira's cavalry where Badr Bin Mughira's cavalry defeated them and left them in the vicinity of the four walls of Granada.
+There were minor skirmishes at a few places between Abu Abdullah's troops and Badr bin Mughira's cavalry where Badr bin Mughira's cavalry defeated them and left them in the vicinity of the four walls of Granada.

-After a few weeks of running around, Badr Bin Mughira, with the cooperation of the people living in the settlements near Granada, was able to completely cut-off all routes leading to it.
+After a few weeks of running around, Badr bin Mughira, with the cooperation of the people living in the settlements near Granada, was able to completely cut-off all routes leading to it.
 The farmers also cooperated with him.
 They refused to send their produce to Granada.
 Seeing the effects of drought in the